menu icon

 Cornelia Parker: Landscape With Gun And Tree 2010

-Landscape with Gun and Tree is a nine-metre-tall shotgun that leans against a tree.
+Landscape with Gun and Tree is a nine-metre-tall shotgun that leans against a tree, by artist Cornelia Parker.
 The gun is made of cast iron and corten steel, and so – like any metal left out in the rain overnight – it continues to rust over time.

 The sculpture is designed in such a way that if the tree that it leans on was to fall, it would remain standing upright, its weight supported by engineering under the ground.
 A perverse monument to firearms and man’s battle with nature, Parker’s work intimates power, ownership and violence, albeit in a humorous manner.